Doist/bitmapist-server/README.md

 ## Installation

-You'd need [Go](https://golang.org/dl/) to build the server.
+For Linux, you can download the latest version of bitmapist-server from the [Releases GitHub page](https://github.com/Doist/bitmapist-server/releases).

+For other platforms or if you want to build bitmapist-server from source, you need [Go](https://golang.org/dl/).
 To build bitmapist server:

     cd bitmapist-server # directory you've cloned repository go build